-This paper contributes to the vast and growing literature on trade and quality by providing a parsimonious explanation of the observed increase in unit values (and thus quality) of shipped goods with the distance of the country of destination.
-This mechanism is based on the influence of distance on firms' strategic behavior when the quality level of goods is a choice variable for firms, and complements the ones already proposed in the literature.
-Our approach differs from the extant literature in that it does not rely on technology or preference/income differentials to identify the determinants and drivers of trade flows.
+This paper contributes to the literature on distance and quality by identifying a force contributing to explain the observed increase of the quality of shipped goods with the distance of their destination market.
+This force originates from the influence of distance on firms' strategic behavior when the quality level of goods is a choice variable for them, and complements the ones already proposed in the literature.
+Our approach differs from the extant literature because it does not rely on technology or preference/income differentials to identify the determinants and drivers of trade flows.
 Moreover, it allows to clearly disentangle between the price setting and quality choice of firms.
-We find that distance has an unambiguously positive effect on the average quality of traded goods, as well as a negative one on the likelihood of "trade zeros".
-Our results suit the acquired empirical evidence on distance and quality and contribute, therefore, to the research on the determinants of trade performances of firms and countries.
-Also, our model suggests some useful insights on the relation between distance and free-on-board prices.
+We find that distance has an unambiguously positive effect on the average quality of traded goods.
+Our results suit the empirical evidence on distance and quality and contribute to the analysis of the determinants of firms' trade performance.
+Keywords: Product Quality, Distance, Strategic Interaction.
+JEL Codes: F10, L13